-

 Many companies are "drowning in data".
 They need employees who understand consumers and the market in order to design tests to collect the data that matter for organisational decisions.
 You will refine and isolate decision-grade information.
 To do this, you require the combination of psychology, business and data skills provided in this programme.

-Examples of the roles that graduates can obtain using this qualification include consumer psychologist, consumer research analyst, consumer planner, organizational consultant, data insights analyst, product development and design roles, sales roles—especially sales enablement and leadership.
+Examples of the roles that graduates can obtain using this qualification include consumer psychologist, consumer research analyst, consumer planner, organisational consultant, data insights analyst, product development and design roles, sales roles—especially sales enablement and leadership.

 Who’s Suited to This Course